-The Mainlab offers a graduate Bioinformatics for Research Class every spring.
+The Mainlab offers Hort 550, a graduate Bioinformatics for Research Class.
 This 4 credit class consists of two 1.15 min instructional classes on Tuesday/Thursday 12.00-1.15 PM in Terrell 106 and a lab on Friday 1.00 - 4.00 PM in Johnson Hall Rm 24.
-The class was previously offered as a Hort 503 Special Topics class, but is now designated Hort 550: Bioinformatics for Research.
 The class syllabus is listed below as are student reviews for the Fall 2014 class (this will help you evaluate if the course is for you).
 The class is restricted to 16 students and students must bring a laptop to class (tablet not suitable).
-If you have any questions contact Dr. Main by email at email@example.com.
+If you have any questions contact Dr. Main by email at firstname.lastname@example.org.

 The goal of this class is to provide students with foundational knowledge about advanced bioinformatics analyses of next-generation sequencing data.
 Not only will students learn how to conduct the analyses, and the principles behind the analyses, but also learn how to critically examine the data produced by the analyses and the implications to the greater study of biological questions.